 I guess airlines sleep well knowing that flight attendants and passengers are on the front lines of securing their planes.

-For more information visit the Pilot Partisan Blog or to add your voice click here.
+For more information visit the Pilot Partisan Blog.

 Submitted by Valerie Mihalek